Dedham Church of England Primary Information Report

 Who do I talk to if I think my child may have special educational needs?

-Prospective parents are always welcome to visit the school to find out how we work and our arrangements for admission.
+Prospective parents are welcome to visit the school to find out how we work and our arrangements for admission.
 Please contact the school office in the first instance to arrange a visit and meet the headteacher.
-If you think it would also be beneficial to meet with the school’s Special Educational Needs and Disability Coordinator (SENCO) at this time, this can be arranged for you.
-If you already have a child who started at our school, you will have been introduced to our SENCO at a welcome meeting for parents.
+If you think it would also be beneficial to meet with the school’s Special Educational Needs and Disability Coordinator (SENDCo) at this time, this can be arranged for you.

-We listen closely to the views and comments of parents as we believe partnership is central to understanding the needs of all pupils.
-We are happy to answer any questions or concerns and recognise that sometimes parents will need more contact with us.
-Initially, the Class Teacher is the first point of contact, followed by the SENCO, Mrs Davies, or indeed the Head teacher, Mrs Tetchner.
-The school also has a designated governor for Special Educational Needs and Disability (SEND), Mrs Charlie Darton.
+We listen closely to the views and comments of parents as we believe partnership is central to understanding the needs of our pupils.
+We are happy to answer any questions or concerns and recognise that sometimes parents may need more contact with us.
+Initially, the class teacher is the first point of contact, followed by the SENDCo, Mrs Smith, or indeed the headteacher, Mr Larner.
+The school also has a designated governors for Special Educational Needs and Disability (SEND), Mr Matt Barnett and Mr Ed Cartwright.

 Please feel free to drop in and see us or call the office on 01206 322242 to make an enquiry or an appointment.